abgulati/hf-waitress/README.md

     - Supported Quantization Levels: int8, int4, int3, int2 and int1

 - AWQ:
-    - Activation-aware Weight Quantization (AWQ) doesn’t quantize all the weights in a model, and instead, it preserves a small percentage of weights that are important for LLM performance.
+    - Activation-aware Weight Quantization (AWQ) doesn’t quantize all the weights in a model, and instead preserves a small percentage of weights that are important for LLM performance.
     - This significantly reduces quantization loss such that you can run models in 4-bit precision without experiencing any performance degradation.
-    - Supports: GPUs: Nvidia CUDA and AMD ROCm supported GPUs
+    - Supports: GPUs - Nvidia CUDA and AMD ROCm compliant GPUs
     - See section below for running these models

 - Check the [official HF-docs](https://huggingface.co/docs/transformers/main/en/quantization/overview) for more details and hardware-support matrix.